massimocaprinali/cloud-foundry-public/autoscaling_migration.md

 3. Attach policy to enable new autoscaling experience.

-   Now you can attach the new policy to your application through the new [AutoScaler CLI]:
+   Now you can attach the new policy to your app through the new [AutoScaler CLI]:

    ```
    ibmcloud cf aasp <YOUR_APP> <YOUR_POLICY_FILE>